Kaiser Permanente Medicare Plans Review

 Kaiser Permanente is fairly popular among Medicare beneficiaries.
 In fact, 7% of all Medicare Advantage plan beneficiaries are members of a Kaiser Permanente Medicare plan.1

 Kaiser Permanente has been a leader in health care innovation since 1945.
-What began as a health care program for shipyard and steel mill workers now serves around 12 million members in eight states and the District of Columbia.
+What began as a health care program for shipyard and steel mill workers now serves more than 12 million members in eight states and the District of Columbia.

 Kaiser Permanente offers Medicare plans in the following areas: